Reggie Bush: USC

-Bush received an athletic scholarship to attend the University of Southern California, where he played for the Trojans from 2003 to 2005 under head coach Pete Carroll.
-When Carroll recruited Bush he envisioned using him as a five-way threat.
+2003 season

 The freshman quickly proved effective in carrying, catching, throwing, and returning the ball.
 Bush was a consensus first-team Freshman All-American selection in 2003, and became the first Trojan since Anthony Davis in 1974 to lead the Pacific-10 Conference in kickoff returns.
 His 1,331 all-purpose yards set a USC freshman record.
 The ESPN Pac-10 Newcomer of the Year also amassed 521 yards rushing that year, with three touchdowns on 91 carries.

+2004 season

 University of Utah quarterback Alex Smith and Bush were both finalists for the 2004 Heisman Trophy, making it the first time a high school had two finalists at the same ceremony.
 In 2004, Bush finished fifth in the Heisman voting and was named the team's MVP.
 He earned consensus All-American honors and was a finalist for the Walter Camp Player of the Year Award.
 He finished second on the team with 143 carries for 908 yards (6.3 avg) and six touchdowns, adding 509 yards and seven scores on 43 receptions (11.8 avg).
 Bush returned 21 kickoffs for 537 yards (25.6 avg) and 24 punts for 376 yards (15.7 avg) and a pair of touchdowns.
 He became the first Trojan since Marcus Allen to lead the Pac-10 in all-purpose yardage, totaling 2,330 yards.
 He also threw for one touchdown, tossing a 52-yard scoring strike.

-In 2005, Bush was a unanimous first-team All-American and winner of the Heisman Trophy.
-He was also named the Associated Press College Football Player of the Year, the Pigskin Club of Washington, D.C.
-Offensive Player of the Year, and the Touchdown Club of Columbus (Ohio) Player of the Year.
-In addition to the Walter Camp Award, Bush also won the Doak Walker Award, which is given to the nation's best running back.
+2005 Heisman season

+In 2005, Bush had amassed 2,611 all-purpose yards and scored 18 touchdowns (15 rushing, two receiving, one punt return).
+He led the Trojans with 1,740 yards on 200 carries (8.7 avg) with 16 touchdowns and ranked third on the squad with 39 receptions for 481 yards (12.9 avg), including a pair of scores as a junior.
+He returned 18 punts for 179 yards (9.9 avg) and a touchdown, and gained 493 yards on 28 kickoff returns (17.6 avg).
 He led the nation with an average of 222.3 all-purpose yards per game and finished fourth in the NCAA Division I-A ranks with an average of 133.85 rushing yards per game.
 He set the Pac-10 record for all-purpose yards in a game, with 513 (294 rushing, 68 receiving, 151 return) against the Fresno State Bulldogs on November 19, 2005.
-Bush also became known for the "Bush Push,” which occurred on a game-winning score against the Notre Dame Fighting Irish.
+Bush also became known for the "Bush Push," which occurred on a game-winning score against the Notre Dame Fighting Irish.

-Bush led the Trojans with 1,740 yards on 200 carries (8.7 avg) with 16 touchdowns and ranked third on the squad with 39 receptions for 481 yards (12.9 avg), including a pair of scores as a junior.
-He returned 18 punts for 179 yards (9.9 avg) and a touchdown, and gained 493 yards on 28 kickoff returns (17.6 avg).